 About

-We provide culturally secure, community-based healing services that utilise a trauma-informed approach to support Aboriginal and Torres Strait Islander children, young people, and adults
+We provide culturally secure, community-based healing services that utilise a trauma-informed approach to support Aboriginal and Torres Strait Islander children, young people, and adults.

 The name “Yorgum” is a Noongar name for a large red flowering gum tree which has healing properties.
 Aboriginal people have used the gum for many years in the treatment of numerous ailments, including diseases of the eyes.